 ORDER BY total1 DESC LIMIT 100;

-This SQL includes 4 keywords ( one DISTINCT, one COUNT, one GROUP BY, and one ORDER), so the SQL complexity is 1.5.
-If the data volume of table “in1” is 1.7 GB, then the actual consumption is shown as follows:
+The preceding SQL includes 4 keywords (one DISTINCT, one COUNT, one GROUP BY, and one ORDER), so the SQL complexity is 1.5.
+If the data volume of table “in1” is 1.7 GB, then the actual consumption is shown as follows.

 1.7 * 1.5 * 0.0438 = 0.11 USD

 The bill invoicing time is usually before 06:00 in the next day.
-After the computing task successfully ends , the system counts the data size and SQL complexity.
-After the bill is generated, the fee is automatically deducted from your balance.
+After the computing task successfully ends, the system counts the data size and SQL complexity.
+After the bill is generated, the fee is automatically deducted from your account.
 If the SQL task is unsuccessful, the deduction terminates.

-Similarly to storage, SQL computing also charges the data size after compressed.
+Similarly to storage, SQL computing also calculates and bills the data size after compression.

-You can download data from extranet through MaxCompute Tunnel.
-The bill is charged according to the downloaded data size.
-The charging formula is shown as follows:
+You can download data from the extranet through the MaxCompute Tunnel.
+The billing of a data download is calculated as follows.

 Download Cost from Extranet/time = Downloaded Data Volume * Download Price

-Download data Volume: It refers to the size of a HTTP body for one download request.
-The HTTP body which carryies data uses protobuffer encoding, so it is generally smaller than the original data capacity, but greater than the data stored in MaxCompute after compressed.
+Download data Volume refers to the size of an HTTP body for one download request.
+The HTTP body that carries data uses protobuffer encoding, so it is generally smaller than the original data capacity, but larger than the data stored in MaxCompute after compression.